 Manual focusing can actually be very enjoyable.
 This certainly depends on application but personally I enjoy working with fully manual lenses a lot more than with any AF lens and I would choose a good manual focus lens over an AF lens (almost) any time.
 You have to do everything yourself.
 You have to think about the aperture and set it manually.
 You have to focus manually.
 Some people don’t enjoy the process at all but I find this process aids the creativity.

 So are manual lenses any good?
-For me the answer is “Yes, they are”.
+For me the answer is “Yes, they are they are the BEST lenses”.